RealProHenis/Get-Installed-Programs/README.md

 ## List of Installed Programs on Windows PCs
 This simple Python script retrieves a list of installed programs from one or more Windows computers on your local network and writes those lists to text files.<br><br>
-I created this program to have a backup list of every installed program for when I need to factory reset any of my Windows PCs
+I created this program to have a convenient backup list of every installed program on all of my Windows PCs for when I need to perform a factory reset

 ## How to run:
 1. Open `get-programs.py` in a text editor & set the name of the PCs: